OWASP/ASVS/4.0/en/0x04-Assessment_and_Certification.md

 ### The Role of Automated Security Testing Tools

-Automated penetration tools are encouraged to provide as much as possible coverage and to exercise as many parameters as possible with many different forms of malicious inputs as possible.
+The use of automated penetration testing tools is encouraged to provide as much coverage as possible.

 It is not possible to fully complete ASVS verification using automated penetration testing tools alone.
 Whilst a large majority of requirements in L1 can be performed using automated tests, the overall majority of requirements are not amenable to automated penetration testing.